tushar-chauhan-01/tushar-chauhan-01/README.md

 - 🔭 I’m currently working on **learning generative AI concepts**

-- 🌱 I’m currently learning **Deep learning and Statistics and generative AI**
+- 🌱 I’m currently learning **Deep learning and Statistics and generative AI and Java**

 - 👨‍💻 All of my projects are available at [https://github.com/tushar-chauhan-01/projects](https://github.com/tushar-chauhan-01/projects)